UK: Indian high commission condemns Hindu-Muslim clash in Leicester

 As he spoke, they were joined by another RSS supporter who started screaming at the journalist accusing her of her biased reporting because of her religious identity.
 Soon another person joined in and all three raised their voice as she tried to navigate the conversation.

 “In short, I was accused of being a member of the Taliban, an extremist, playing the victim card.
-I was accused of not scrutinising Pakistan’s treatment of its minorities and fixating on India’s treatment of its minorities, of ignoring how Muslims are raping everyone,” said another of her tweet.
+I was accused of not scrutinising Pakistan’s treatment of its minorities and fixating on India’s treatment of its minorities, of ignoring how Muslims are raping everyone,” said another of her tweet after she covered the incident at leicester.

 You can read the entire thread here.